Document Type : Original Research Paper

 Authors

-1 Architecture & Urbanism Department, Iran University of Science and Technology, Tehran, Iran
+1 Department of Architecture, Faculty of Architecture & Urban Planning, Iran University of Science & Technology, Tehran, Iran

-2 Architecture & Urbanism Department, Isfahan University of Art, Isfahan, Iran
+2 Department of Architecture, Faculty of Architecture & Urban Planning, Isfahan University of Art, Isfahan, Iran

 Abstract

-Background and goals: The importance of creativity in today's society is not hidden from anyone.
-A successful society will be a society based on creativity.
+Background and Objectives: The importance of creativity in today's society is undeniable.
+A successful society is the one based on creativity.
 Also, the environment (social environment and physical environment) can play an effective role in increasing people's creativity, and the educational open space is an important example of the physical environment effective on morale.
-One of the factors that have not been paid attention to in the research done on creativity is the discussion of gender differences.
+One of the factors that has not been paid attention to in the research done on creativity is the discussion of gender differences.
 Gender differences start from the fetal period and create significant differences, especially in the brain and subsequently in the development of learning and creativity.
-The present study examines the effect of the physical environment of children's educational open spaces, such as kindergartens and preschool centers, on the creative development of girls and boys aged 3-6 years in Tehran.
-There is a wide literature about the design of open space in schools and it has been discussed from different aspects, but attention to the issue of gender differences in this field is scarce in Iran.
-The purpose of this research is to establish and improve the quality of open spaces in educational environments in order to strengthen the role of these spaces in line with the growth of creativity of 3-6 year old children, considering gender differences.
-The main question of the current research is, what are the principles of designing open educational space to foster the creativity of boys and girls aged 3-6 years?
-And how can physical/functional factors in the outdoor educational space affect the creativity of boys and girls aged 3-6 years?
-Also, the main hypothesis of the research is that the principles of designing open educational spaces by creating diversity in architectural systems (physical and functional) have different effects on the creativity of young girls and boys.
+The present study examined the effect of the physical environment of children's educational open spaces, such as kindergartens and preschool centers, on the creative development of girls and boys aged between 3-6 in Tehran.
+There is a wide literature about the design of open space in schools and it has been discussed from different perspectives, but attention to the issue of gender differences in this field is scarce in Iran.
+The purpose of this research was to establish and improve the quality of open spaces in educational environments in order to strengthen the role of these spaces in line with the growth of creativity of 3-6-year-old children considering gender differences.
+Also, the main hypothesis of the research was that the principles of designing open educational spaces by creating diversity in architectural systems (physical and functional) would have different effects on the creativity of young girls and boys.

-Conclusion: The results of the research based on the six-sided (rotational) model led to the preparation of a list of design principles of educational open spaces in order to develop the creativity of 3-6-year-old boys and girls.
-These principles are divided into ten categories of naturalism, empathy with nature, presence of water, spatial diversity, furniture, dedicated spaces, activity, color diversity, space compatibility and visual facilities separately for 3-6 year old boys and girls with a growth and development approach.
+Conclusion: The results of the research based on the six-sided model led to the preparation of a list of design principles of educational open spaces in order to develop the creativity of 3-6-year-old boys and girls.
+These principles are divided into ten categories of naturalism, empathy with nature, presence of water, spatial diversity, furniture, dedicated spaces, activity, color diversity, space compatibility and visual facilities separately for 3-6-year-old boys and girls with a growth and development approach.
 Their creativity was compiled.

 Keywords